scarlac/drag-check-js/README.md

 Drag Check JS
 =================

-Vanilla JS library & jQuery plugin for checking multiple checkboxes by click-dragging over them.
-Huge time-saver for system where you need to work with a lot of items at once.
+Lightweight Vanilla JS library & jQuery plugin (~1.9 kB without gzip) for ticking multiple checkboxes by click-dragging over them.
+Huge time-saver for systems where you need to work with a lot of items at once.

-Takes the pain out of selecting multiple items.
+Takes the pain out of working with long tables.
 Simply click-and-drag over the checkboxes you want to check and it's done!
 Check out the examples for a demo.
+Once you've worked this way you'll never want to go back.

 jQuery plugin use
 -----------------